spacetelescope/cubeviz/README.md

 # Cube Tools
 Data analysis package for cubes.

+## More info
+For more information, such as demos and tutorials, see the [wiki](https://github.com/spacetelescope/cube-tools/wiki)

 ## Installation

 Cube Tools itself is pretty straight forward: simply clone or download and run